Resources

 Yes.
 Unlike retailer-specific AR apps, DecorViz works with any product image you can provide (a screenshot, a product page link, or a photo).

-Why do AR previews sometimes look fake?
+Why do AR previews look fake and hard to trust?

 For insights on why inspiration rooms don't work in real apartments, see our guide on why Pinterest rooms don't work in real apartments.